Stunedgithub/attemp-to-fix-Old-MoonGS/README.md

-join dsscord to updates https://discord.gg/jKDPHPrKNB Attempting to fix moongs 7.3
+join discord to updates https://discord.gg/jKDPHPrKNB Attempting to fix moongs 7.3

 Players need to join when map is loaded if not guaranteed crash